Interfacing a (micro)SD card with an Atmega328 microcontroller

 #define get_pin_locked() (PINC & (1 << PINC5))

-#define configure_pin_available() //Do nothing
+is changed to:#define configure_pin_available() //Do nothing

 #define configure_pin_locked() //Do nothing